 Now, on to You

-Singapore is lucky to have so many international school options, but it can be difficult to choose.
-When applying to schools, be proactive and try to attend as many open houses or campus tours as possible to have a better idea of the school’s culture and facilities, as well as to take advantage of any registration discounts that may be offered.
-Finally, don’t worry too much because all of the international schools are pretty excellent and dedicated to giving the greatest education possible for your child.
+When applying to schools, be proactive and try to attend as many open houses or campus tours as possible to learn about the school’s culture and facilities, as well as to take advantage of any registration discounts that may be offered.